irmen/prog8/docs/source/syntaxreference.rst

 Identifiers
 -----------

 Naming things in Prog8 is done via valid *identifiers*.
-They start with a letter or underscore, and after that, a combination of letters, numbers, or underscores.
+They start with a letter, and after that, a combination of letters, numbers, or underscores.
 Examples of valid identifiers::

 	a